ckainz11/ckainz11/README.md

 # Hey! :wave:

-I'm an 21 year old programmer currently living in Vienna.
+I'm an 21 year old programmer from Vienna, Austria, where I study CS at TU Wien.

 ## :turtle: Things I like